p12h4/DF-Guide/Bedrock/Guide.md

 ### 1.14.0:
+- Pumpkins can be dispensed onto hostile mobs that can wear armor, armor stands and players

 - When using a silk touch tool on red/brown mushroom blocks and mushroom stems, they will drop mushroom blocks with different NBT values and a different appearance

 - Farmer villagers buy 4 melon slices instead of melon blocks on the Journeyman level trade